 Texas takes a conservative approach to marijuana, even when it comes to medical marijuana.
 In Texas, only those with specific conditions are eligible to legally access medical marijuana through what the state calls its compassionate use program (CUP).

 Medical marijuana in the state is limited to low-THC compounds (no more than .5 percent by weight) that are only available for swallowing – not for smoking.
 CUP is limited to the following medical conditions:

 An incurable neurodegenerative disease

-The exacting requirements in order to obtain a prescription through CUP include:
+The exacting requirements to obtain a prescription through CUP include these restrictions:

 You must be a permanent resident of the State of Texas.